-Please note that even if you are at an in-network hospital or at an in-network provider's office, the provider may employ out-of-network contract providers or technicians.
-If an out-of-network provider renders services, even in an in-network facility, it can still balance bill you, and you will still pay the out-of-network differential.
-For more information, see Page 48.
+Please note that even if you are at a network hospital or at a network provider's office, the provider may employ out-of-network contract providers or technicians.
+If an out-of-network provider renders services, even in a network facility, it can still balance bill you, and you will still pay the out-of-network differential.
+For more information, see Page 41.